adhyh/homebridge-vwconnectid/README.md

 * set `logLevel` to `NONE`, `DEBUG`, `INFO` or `ERROR`.
 Set to NONE if you think backend is too chatty.
 Defaults to ERROR.
 * Set charging- and climatisation accessory names.
 Remove these options to avoid creating the accessories alltogether.
 * Select setting switches to be exposed by Homekit.
+* `locationMotionSensors` are now deprecated.
+* Add your `destinations`.
+At least a `name` and `lat`, `lon` GPS coordinates.
+For each item:
+  * If an `address` block is present, a switch will  be created that sends the destination to your car's navigation system.
-* You can add as many motion sensors to `locationMotionSensors` as you like (?).
-For each item a motion sensor will be created with `name` that triggers whenever the car is parked within `radius` distance around the location  (GPS `lat` and `lon`).
+  * If a `notificationRadius` is specified, a motion sensor will be created with that triggers whenever the car is parked within `notificationRadius` meters distance around the location  (GPS `lat` and `lon`).
 Please respect the driver's privacy if using this option.
 * You can add even more motion sensors to `eventMotionSensors`.
 These create a motion sensor with `name` that triggers on a preset event.
 You can choose from the following list of events:

 Events: